 To support multimodal travel along the Kirkwood Highway corridor, this Plan proposes dedicated mixed-use paths along Kirkwood Highway and suggests a framework system of parallel routes through lower-traffic neighborhoods that can provide an alternative for longer-distance cyclists to avoid the busiest sections of Kirkwood Highway.
 This framework enhances safety and comfort, aligning directly with the NCC Bicycle Plan's guidelines.
 Specifically, the framework bikeway plan includes improved bicycle facilities along Kirkwood Highway, west of Marshallton, and uses parallel streets between Marshallton and Wilmington.
-Regional connectivity is also supported by the implementation of the recommended final alignment from the Newark Pathway System, the Millcreek Area Pathways study, and the New New Pathway System, the Millcreek Area Pathways study, and the New Pathway System, the Millcreek Area Pathways study, and the New Pathway System, the Millcreek Area Pathways study, and the New Pathway System, the Millcreek Area Pathways study, and the New Pathways study, and the New Pathways study, and the New Pathways study, and the New Pathways study, and the New Pathways study, and the New Pathways study, and the New Pathways study, and the New Pathways study, and the New Pathways study, and the New Pathways stu connecting residential communities to retail/service opportunities along Kirkwood Highway (Figure 24).
+Regional connectivity is also supported by the implementation of the recommended final alignment from the Newport to Newark Pathway System, the Millcreek Area Pathways study, and the New Castle County Bicycle Plan.

+In addition to these corridor-wide and regional-scale recommendations, a key component of this study is identifying opportunities to enhance pedestrian connections at the neighborhood scale with a particular focus on connecting residential communities to retail/service opportunities along Kirkwood Highway (Figure 24).
 These neighborhood access opportunities can connect adjacent "bicycle islands" and address other barriers to accessibility identified during the scenario planning phase.
 Bicycle islands are contiguous areas where cyclists can comfortably and safely travel without encountering high-traffic conditions.
 Greater low-stress opportunities to travel between adjacent islands expands the ability for more bicyclists and pedestrians to reach nearby destinations, such as adjacent neighborhoods, shopping centers, schools, and transit stops.
 Proposed connections utilize remnant rights-of-way and available corridor spaces for new pedestrian paths when possible.
 In addition to gaps identified in this Plan, this study retains neighborhood-scale recommendations from the Marshallton Circulation Study and the Millcreek Area Pathways studies.